 This chicken-based noodle soup originates from Hanoi, in the northern region of Vietnam.
 Although this delicious soup is comparatively basic in preparation and flavor, it has a rep for being fancy and fussy in its own ways.

-This soup uses the same noodles you see in bún bò Huế, but Grandma says you’re supposed to put Vietnamese coriander (rau răm) underneath the noodles which makes no practical sense to me.
-Surprise extra veg element?
+This soup typically uses round rice noodles, a thinner version of what you usually see in bún bò Huế, but Grandma says you’re supposed to put Vietnamese coriander (rau răm) underneath the noodles which makes no practical sense to me.

 Some folks also get particular about making all the toppings being cut to the same size matchsticks.